Ugrammer/UniversalMer-v2.0/README.md

 # Overview
  <p> Universal-Mer is a k-mer counting tool for all possible size of k at once.
 The program can summarize the counting result of 1-mer to l-mer where l = the length of longest repeated substring occuring in the input sequence.
 The Input file can be text or fasta format.
 The input alphabet now is only {A, C, G, T}.
 After counting and building database of all possible length k of k-mer completed, A user can choose any size of k to count histogram, dump k-mer, query a substring, and summarize all possible k.
 The canonical k-mer form counting may require a quite more time than the ordinary form.
 The time for building database depends on the longest repeated substring in the sequence.</p>

+#ABOUT
+    Universal-mer is the model of encoding database of all possible size k-mer.
+The program is implemented by C language.

 # REQUIREMENT
   **OS:** Windows10, MacOS_ARM64, MacOS_X64 <br>
   **RAM:** 8-64 GB, depend on the large size of the input sequence, approximately 32 GB for 200 million bp up. <br>